 Students can submit the Free Application for Federal Student Aid (FAFSA) using the following methods:

-- Complete a PDF FAFSA (paper application can be downloaded from the U.S. Department of Education website at www.fafsa.ed.gov and must be mailed for processing).
+- Complete a PDF FAFSA (a paper application can be downloaded from the U.S. Department of Education website at www.fafsa.ed.gov and must be mailed for processing).

 The process for requesting financial aid through the College is the same for all types of need-based assistance.
 Students should follow these steps: